SAlimdjanov/Meta-Front-End-Developer-Projects/README.md

 Repository Contents in Chronological Order:

 1. **Little Lemon Receipt Maker:** A simple, short receipt generation program written on JavaScript for a hypothetical restauraunt called Little Lemon.
+Computes the price for a given dish and discounts if any are applied.
 Completed as part of requirements for the _Programming with JavaScript_ course.

 2. **Little Lemon Home Page:** Created a simple home page of Little Lemon's Website using HTML and CSS.
+Contains promotion, menu, booking, and hours sections.
 Completed as part of requirements of the _HTML and CSS In-Depth_ course.

-3. **Simplest Functioning Calculator:** A barebones calculator created as a single-page web application using the React Framework.
+3. **Simplest Functioning Calculator:** A barebones calculator created as a single-page web application using the React Framework that performs simple arithmetic.
 Completed as part of requirements of the _React Basics_ course.

+4. **Sample Portfolio:** A Sample Portfolio Web App using React.
+Contains social media links, project cards, and a contact form.
+Completed as part of requirements of the _Advanced React_ course.